heyitsalina/heyitsalina/README.md

-- 🦕 hello and welcome, im alina
+- 🦕 welcome to my page, im alina !
 - 🌀 i’m interested in data science, data visualization, ux-ui design, web development & media
 - 🌱 i’m currently learning how to advance my python-skills and machine learning-knowledge at uni
 - 💞️ i’m looking to collaborate on fun projects that can help a lot of people :)